 Why Passive Job Seekers have big advantages in finding jobs

-An employer sometimes assume that unemployed candidates are too eager and become skeptical of their experience and skills.
+An employer sometimes assumes that unemployed candidates are too eager and become skeptical of their experience and skills.
 The passion and excitement of those candidates can be misinterpreted as just needing a job rather than a genuine belief that a real contribution can be made.

 Continually look within your own company.

-When not actively job searching delete your old posted resumes.
+When not actively job searching, delete your old posted resumes.

 Refresh your LinkedIn profile